Browse Top-Rated Developmental Psychology Programs Near Stockton, California

 Concentration: Early Development, Care and Education - Campus Based - Visit Website

-The BA in Child and Adolescent Development with a concentration in Early Development, Care, and Education at California State University-Sacramento prepares students to work with young children from birth through 8 years and their families.
-This program emphasizes developmental perspectives, ethical practices, and family engagement in diverse settings.
-Graduates are eligible for the Child Development Teacher Permit.
-The curriculum includes language acquisition, literacy for Dual Language Learners, and fieldwork in early childhood settings.
-A grade of 'C-' or higher is required for all major coursework.
+California State University-Sacramento's BA in Child and Adolescent Development with a concentration in Early Development, Care, and Education focuses on preparing students for roles with young children from birth to age 8 and their families.
+The program emphasizes developmental perspectives, ethical practices, and family engagement in diverse settings, including coursework in language acquisition, literacy for Dual Language Learners, and fieldwork.
+Graduates are eligible for the Child Development Teacher Permit, and all major courses require a grade of 'C-' or higher.
+As a bachelor's program, entrance exams such as ACT or SAT may be required for admission.

 - 52 units required